LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 As with the last two years, Google hosted another Capture the Flag competition.
 This time the challenges were quite hard, but also lots of fun to solve.
-We, "LosFuzzys", also teamed up with the Viennese CTF team "We\_0wn\_You" and played together under the name "KuK Hofhackerei".
+We, "LosFuzzys", teamed up with the Viennese CTF team "We\_0wn\_You" and played together under the name "KuK Hofhackerei".

 We didn't solve this challenge in time, but our exploit did finish executing a